Although most cases of whiplash respond well to therapy, acute cases of whiplash will sometimes need surgical intervention to repair.

 What to Do if You Think You Have Whiplash

-The most common cause of whiplash comes from rear end car collisions, where the front car was stationary at the time.
-The sudden jolt to the head causing it to be jerked forward and backward stretches the muscles, tendons and ligaments inside of the neck causing swelling and severe pain.
+The most common cause of whiplash comes from rear-end car collisions, where the front car was stationary at the time.
+The sudden jolt to the head causing it to be jerked forward and backward stretches the muscles, tendons, and ligaments inside of the neck causing swelling and severe pain.

 If you are involved in such an accident, you should be checked by a doctor as soon as possible.
 The shock of the accident may be masking the pain of whiplash, allowing you to believe that you are not injured.

 While you are on the road to recovery, consider seeking compensation for your monetary damages with the help of a qualified lawyer.
-Not only will you have accrued a significant amount of debt from the injury, it is likely you have lost income from missed days of work.
+Not only will you have accrued a significant amount of debt from the injury, but it is also likely you have lost income from missed days of work.